Connect with us

 Number Learning Activities For Kids Marbles And Numbers Playing Along

-In this example above, we can see the number 4 surrounded with four marbles.
+In this example above, we can see the number 4 surrounded by four marbles.
 This can be a game of counting marbles and placing them according to the number displayed on the board.
 This can be done for any number, say 1, 2, 3, and so on.

 A Friendly Octopus With Love For Numbers